MCU Connection Guide

 # /dev/serial/by-id/usb-Klipper_stm32h723xx_12345-if00

-# Modify the configuration as:
+# Modify the configuration to:

 [mcu]